cepthomas/AudioLib/README.md

 - Meter: Linear or log.
 - Pot: Just like on your guitar.
 - Pan: Just like on your hifi.
-- Slider: Just like on your mixer.
+- Volume: Just like on your mixer.
 - TimeBar: Elapsed time control.
 - WaveViewer: